 - Documentation uses nonspecific language like “patient complains of constipation” without specifying type or duration.

-Sequencing Note: When constipation is secondary to another condition (e.g., hypothyroidism, Parkinson’s disease, opioid use), code the underlying cause first, followed by the appropriate constipation code (e.g., K59.03 for drug-induced constipation).
+When constipation is secondary to another condition (e.g., hypothyroidism, Parkinson’s disease, opioid use), code the underlying cause first, followed by the appropriate constipation code (e.g., K59.03 for drug-induced constipation).
 This sequencing follows ICD-10-CM guidelines to ensure accurate reporting of the primary condition driving the patient’s care.

-K59.02 | Outlet dysfunction constipation | Pelvic floor dysfunction or dyssynergic defecation |
+| Outlet dysfunction constipation | K59.02 | ICD 10 constipation pelvic floor | Pelvic floor dyssynergia or evacuation disorder confirmed |

 Why This Helps Coders

-- Inclusion terms come directly from the official ICD-10-CM Tabular List, so they are authoritative.
+- Inclusion terms come directly from the Official ICD-10-CM Tabular List, so they are authoritative.

 - It speeds up code selection because coders can match provider language directly to code options.